lemlac/mulem/docs/reference.md

 end)
 ```

-Not all blocks need to be wrapped in `do`...`end` all of the time.
+Not all blocks need to be wrapped in `do`…`end` all of the time.
 Only when they need to switch from inline mode to block mode.
 Most blocks in Mulang can be **inlined** though.
 Some are based on whether they use a `:` or not.
 If a block has a *subject* component, then the `:` goes after the subject in block mode but is swapped for the keyword `then` in inline mode. *(See [Control Flow](#Control-Flow) for more details.)*

 ```
 if x then "True" else "False"  -- Inline expression.